From SAP CRM to SAP CX: How SAP's Customer Platform Evolved

 What Does This Mean If You’re Running an Older Version?

 Legacy SAP ECC and Business Suite usage has fallen below 50% for the first time (ERP Today, 2025).
-The same migration urgency applies to CRM products.
+The same urgency applies to CRM products.

 FAQ